Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

 \item \textit{Rational homotopy.} The theory of mixed Hodge structures in rational homotopy gives a weight filtration on Sullivan's algebra $\Aa_{PL}(X)$ of piece-wise linear forms.
 Also, Theorem \ref{mainteoweight} gives a filtered $E_\infty$-algebra $\Ww_\QQ(X)$ over $\QQ$.
 These two constructions are naturally weakly equivalent in the category of filtered $(\Ee,\sigma)$-algebras.

-By the previous remark, we also obtain a weight filtration on the rational homotopy type of every complex analytic space endowed with an equivalence class of compactifications, extending the theory of mixed Hodge structures on the rational homotopy type of complex algebraic varieties, to complex analytic spaces.
-In the analytic setting, the weight filtration is not part of a mixed Hodge structure, but still it is a new and well-defined invariant. \end{enumerate} \end{rmk}
+\item \textit{Rational homotopy of analytic spaces.} By the previous remark, we also obtain a weight filtration on the rational homotopy type of every complex analytic space endowed with an equivalence class of compactifications, extending the theory of mixed Hodge structures on the rational homotopy type of complex algebraic varieties, to complex analytic spaces.
+In the analytic setting, the weight filtration is not part of a mixed Hodge structure, but it is a new and well-defined invariant. \end{enumerate} \end{remark}